Jeff Mills, Robert Hood and FM Synthesis as a Metaphor 1

 9 Huron, David: Sweet Anticipation.
 Music and the Psychology of Expectation, Cambridge (MA), MIT Press, 2006, 190

-10 A recording has no cut-off point for contingent detail.
-Within a typical digital recording, information is represented at 41,000 discrete data points per second.
+10 A recording features no obvious cut-off point to separate “structurally relevant” from contingent details.
+Within a typical digital recording, information is represented at 44,100 discrete data points per second.
 Beyond these there is nothing.
-Within these, where does structure end and where do contingencies begin?
+Within these, where does structure end?
 What shall we look at?
-Parameters which we can extract through listening?
-Or should we seek to identify those that went into producing the sounds we hear?
-Then again, two very similar sounds can result from very different processes.
+Parameters which we can extract easily through listening?
+Technically through measurements?
+Or should we seek to identify those that went into producing the sounds we hear in the recording?